thoughtspot/cs_tools/docs/cs-tools/bulk-deleter/README.md

 what has been removed is saved in the logs directory of cs-tools.

 An example data set is provided below.
-This is the same format an Excel or CSV should be in if supplied to `delete-objects from-file`
+This is the same format an Excel or CSV should be in if supplied to `bulk-deleter from-file`

 !!! note "Example input files"